 Capital market solutions for pandemic risk continue to evolve.
 In 2018, the World Bank launched the "pandemic bond" to provide funds to low-income countries facing a large-scale disease outbreak.
 The bond is the first insurance for pandemic risk and shifts the pandemic response focus from reactionary to proactive.

 Status: Pandemic exposure can present significant risk to insurers.
-To further explore the risk of pandemics to the health, life and P/C industries, the Center for Insurance Policy and Research (CIPR) held an event titled "The Risk of Pandemics to the Insurance Industry" on March 27, 2015.
+To further explore the risk of pandemics to the health, life and P/C industries, the Center for Insurance Policy and Research (CIPR) held an event titled "The Risk of Pandemics to the Insurance Industry" on March 27, 2015 (a recent summary of key takeaways from the event is here).
 The event covered business continuity planning, the potential financial impact to the industry, modeling and risk management considerations, and capital market solutions.

 In China, where the recent coronavirus outbreak originated, analysts predict minimal impact on the health insurance industry.
 Claims pertaining to the virus should be covered by health insurance, a sector that has only a small portion of the insurance market.
 According to Moody's, the number of residents with health insurance living in Wuhan, the epicenter of the outbreak, should keep insurance claims manageable.
 Only 4% of the insurance premiums underwritten in China cover central China, where Wuhan is located.
 Most insurance penetration occurs in the more affluent coastal cities where the coronavirus has had little impact.
 Additionally, the Chinese government plans to cover costs exceeding the existing policy amounts through government subsidies.
 Finally, reinsurance could partially cover losses for insurers.

 However, the life insurance sales will likely be negatively impacted due to at least 55 million people under quarantine and the subsequent loss of business from consumers.
 The monetary loss is only expected to be temporary until the epidemic ceases.